How climate change increases hunger (and why we're all at risk)

 This piece is adapted from Rupa Mukerji’s essay, “Climate Change and Hunger,” published as part of the 2019 Global Hunger IndexRead More

 In Niger, millions are battling two powerful and invisible enemies: hunger and poverty.
 We bring you three causes, and three faces, of the crisis.

-Niger consistently ranks among the world’s poorest countries — and (depending on which criteria you use) can be classified as the world’s poorest country.
+Niger consistently ranks among the most vulnerable countries in the world.
 The most recent World Bank data from 2014 estimate 44.5% of the country’s population of 21.5 million living in extreme poverty.
 The multidimensional nature of poverty in the country also creates a multidimensional nature to hunger in Niger.

 On Concern and Welthungerhilfe’s 2019 Global Hunger Index, Niger ranks as the 16th hungriest country in the world.
 The causes of hunger go beyond a lack of available food, and tie into many of the factors that prevent tens of millions of Nigeriens from living long, healthy, and creative lives.
 Here’s a look at three main contributing factors to hunger in Niger.
 Because not all of the news is bad news, we’ll then meet three Nigeriens.
 Their communities are looking forward to a brighter and more resilient future — your concern will help get them there.

 As of 2018, Niger’s annual population growth rate was 3.8%.
 It was tied for second-highest in the world with Maldives, and second only to Bahrain (4.9%).
 Half a century ago, the country’s population was 3.5 million.
 In 2018, it was over 22 million.